scottwoodall/scottwoodall.github.com/_posts/2013-10-26-my-best-man-speech.md

 	And finally I've purchased you an autographed copy of the New York Times best selling book "50 Shades of What To Tell A Woman If She Ever Asks What You Want For Your Birthday", authored by yours truly.

 	Everyone please join me in a toast.
-I love the both of you and wish you that your dreams come true.
+I love the both of you and wish that your dreams come true.

 	To love, to laughter and to happily ever after.